koderunnersml/website/content/blog/2019-genetic-algorithm-part-3-knapsack-problem.md

 ![](/uploads/knap-sack.png)

 Thank you for reading this article.
-This article is contributed by [Kivtas](https://www.linkedin.com/in/satvik-tiwari-1a2955155/).
+This article is contributed by [Satvik Tiwari](https://www.linkedin.com/in/satvik-tiwari-1a2955155/).
 Stay tuned for more Machine Learning stuff..... :)